 UGC NET is a decades-old national-level exam, started in the 1990s.
 It is conducted twice a year in India for Indian students only.
 The objective of UGC NET is to determine the eligibility of master’s students for the post of Assistant Professor or Junior Research Fellowship.

-Initially, it was conducted by CBSE on behalf of University Grants Commission, but from December 2018 it is being conducted by NTA in online mode only.
+Initially, it was conducted by CBSE on behalf of the University Grants Commission, but from December 2018 it is being conducted by NTA in online mode only.
 It’s a very prestigious exam, all the great lecturers and researchers today have appeared for this exam before starting their career.

-The Government of India has made the exam compulsory for all the future lecturers and researchers.
+The Government of India has made the exam compulsory for all future lecturers and researchers.
 Aspirants, who dream of becoming a lecturer or researcher, are now supposed to clear this exam.
-From very first year, UGC is trying to make this exam as flawless as possible and in order to do so there have been many changes in exam pattern.
+From very first year, UGC is trying to make this exam as flawless as possible and in order to do so there have been many changes in the exam pattern.
 Due to which this exam has always been a subject of several controversies.

 Since you are thinking of opting for UGC NET you should always keep yourselves updated with all the UGC NET News and happenings.

 In this blog, we are going to keep you updated with all the necessary and latest news about UGC NET.

 The world of UGC NET is full of news and controversies since the very first year.
 But in this blog, we will be sharing the latest UGC NET news and controversies only.

 National Testing Agency has opened the UGC NET Application Form on 2nd February 2021.
 Candidates can fill the form till 2nd March 2021.

 As per the latest news, the National Testing Agency has released the UGC NET Notification 2021 for Dec 2020 cycle on 2nd February. candidates can check the complete detail of the exam from the above link.